Using Machine Learning techniques in phenomenological studies in flavour physics: Montecarlo analysis using Machine Learning

 \section{Montecarlo analysis using Machine Learning}

 In this section we study the parameter points in the neighbourhood of the best fit point.
 We will generate samples of parameter points following the $\chi^2$ distribution given by the likelihood of the fit.
 The Montecarlo algorithm is the standard procedure to generate samples that follow a known distribution.
 In our case, the computation time needed to calculate the likelihood of each candidate point is a huge drawback.
 Instead, we opted to use a Machine Learning algorithm to construct an approximation to the likelihood function and that can be evaluated in a much shorter time.
-As far as we know, this is the first time that our procedure is used in the analysis of flavour anomalies.
+As far as we know, this is the first time that these procedure is used in the analysis of flavour anomalies.
 There exist a previous paper that address the problem of NP model in $b \to c \tau \nu_\tau$ decays by using a specific machine learning algorithm~\cite{Bhattacharya:2020vme}, but the techniques used in this paper are different to the ones we used here.
+In the following we give some details of the Machine Learning procedure and then, we present our results.